Homemade Eggnog Ice Cream

 - 1 teaspoon pure vanilla extract, or rum extract

 - Whipped cream, for garnish

-- Nutmeg, for garnish
+- Ground nutmeg, for garnish

 - In a large bowl, combine eggnog, heavy cream, condensed milk, and vanilla until incorporated.